top of page

 Jeannine got home from work at 4:20 p.m. every day.
 That July afternoon was no different.
 She walked in where I was already seated at the bar, which was the focal point of the house.
 We spent most of our time in the bar.
 Jeannine and I built the bar sometime in 2020.
 It was reminiscent of an old Irish pub - complete with real pallet boarding walls and, of course, a heavy, custom-built bar.

-I already had the day’s first beer in front of me on the bar as Jeannine walked in.
+I already had my day’s first beer in front of me on the bar as Jeannine walked in.
 She walked directly toward me, spun my barstool so I was facing her instead of the bar, leaned forward bracing herself with her hands on my knees and stared deeply into my eyes.
 She exhaled slowly and fully, appearing to mentally prepare herself for the family meeting and the undoubted drama that was about to unfold.

 Feeling like a coach to his star player before the biggest game of the year, I told her, “Hey.
 We got this,” although, I knew this was going to be Hell.

 In the weeks leading up to the July, 2022 family meeting, Cameron was Hell.
 I had made it known that her behavior, in general, was unacceptable.
 More often than Cameron wanted, Jeannine agreed with me.
 Of course Cameron hated that her mother would, in any way, listen to my opinions and thoughts.
-You see - Jeannine never corrected Cameron even when correction was blatantly and obviously needed.
+You see, Jeannine never corrected Cameron even when correction was blatantly and obviously needed.
 Jeannine was easily persuaded and manipulated by Cameron and she could by-and-large do whatever she wanted - whenever and however she wanted to do it.
 There was no curfew.
 There was no boundary.
 There was no accountability.
 Those things were what I presented and the antithesis of what Cameron wanted.

 Before Cameron was called into the family meeting in the bar, Jeannine asked me to help set the scene.